YouthPower Energy Camp

 YouthPower Energy Camp develops leadership skills and promotes team work in a fun environment.

 The camp is held at the end of May each year at Camp Canyon near Hinton.
 Energy campers have the chance to participate in a large variety of fun activities such as a volleyball tournament and to visit Celebration Station in Oklahoma City, along with swimming and other outdoor activities.
-They also tour an electric generation cooperative.

 Students can write the essay in two-person teams, and the winning team goes to Energy Camp.